AndreaCignoni/pands-project/README.md

 **x**: the data set to be displayed within the histogram;
 **bins**: the number of bins that the histogram should be divided into.

-The four histograms below are based on 2 variables each: one measurement and class of species.
-The three flowers are plotted using the transparency technique which clearly display where the species have more features in common.
-When creating a plot of a graph, by default, *Matplotlib* have the default transparency set at 1.
+The four histograms below are based on 2 variables each: one measurement and a class of species.
+The three flowers are plotted using the transparency technique which clearly display where the species have more features in common. *Iris setosa* is plotted in red, *iris versicolor* in green and *iris virginica* in red.
+When creating a plot of a graph, *Matplotlib* have the default transparency set at 1.
 However, this transparency can be adjusted using the *alpha* attribute at 0.5, as in my case, or at 0.25.
 My main point of reference for plotting histograms on the Fisher's Iris data set is [nickmccullum](https://www.nickmccullum.com/python-visualization/histogram/).

 <div align="center">